Brief Job Description:

 Assist with the preparation of documents; photocopying and assembling documents.

-Perform day-to-day administrative duties including mail receipt and distribution and provide other support as
+Perform day-to-day administrative duties including mail receipt and distribution and provide other support as needed.

 Performs related work as required.